evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

 ## Performance

 The Audi Q8 50 e-tron has a maximum power of 230KW (313hp).
 The total torque is 540nm.
-The 0-100km/h sprint (0-62mph) is performed in 6,8 seconds.
-The top speed is 200 kph.
+The 0-100km/h sprint (0-62mph) takes 6,8 seconds.
+The top speed is 200 km/h.

 ## Battery, range, and charging